 About TCAS

-TCAS is an unincorporated, not-for-profit association which was formed in 2010 with the following purposes and objectives:
+TCAS is an Ontario not-for-profit corporation, incorporated in 2024, first established as an association in 2010 with the following purposes and ojectives:

 • to further the use of arbitration as a means of resolving commercial disputes and to promote excellence in the practice of arbitration;